judgewooden/multi-sensor/README.md

 # Raspberry Pi - Sensor Monitor

-I used this project to learn more about python, flask and messaging.
-I am new to python and would not mind any suggestions/advice from experts that come to this repo.
+I used this project to learn more about python,ajavascript, css, flask and more.
+I am new to these and would not mind any suggestions/advice from experts that come to this repo.

 ## Synopsis

-The purpose of the project is to automate the control of Raspberry Pi sensors on the network.
-All the components communicate using a Multicast Messaging layer.
+The purpose of the project is to monitor & control Raspberry Pi based sensors on the network.

 ![Multicast Network](https://github.com/judgewooden/multi-sensor/raw/master/static/network.png)